ODD FELLOWS MARKET

-Today, this historic tradition continues on in the form of “The Market”, where the very best creations and services of our community can be laid out for purchase in an enjoyable social environment.
+Today, this historic tradition continues on in the form of the Market, where the very best creations and services of our community can be laid out for purchase in an enjoyable social environment.

 SUPPORT FRANKFORT BUSINESSES

 We believe strongly in community and the power of people helping people.
 One proven community development tool of recent years has been the power of public space to bring communities together.
 We intend to provide a venue where a corridor of historic commercial buildings, vendors and people, can interact without the interference of automobiles in a unique setting.
 By closing St. Clair St, we hope to make a pedestrian-safe environment where people of all ages can congregate in an enjoyable setting to interact with their community in one of Frankfort’s most unique streetscapes.
-At The Market you will experience a space transformed from a typical thoroughfare to a community space with people of all ages, families, dogs, and people safely biking to and from the venue.
+At the Market you will experience a space transformed from a typical thoroughfare to a community space with people of all ages, families, pets, and people safely biking to and from the venue.

 DEVELOP CULTURAL AND SOCIAL PROGRAMMING

 Frankfort has many amazing cultural institutions, social services groups, artisans and craftsmen.
 We hope the Market will give these groups increased exposure.
 Non-profit vendors are allowed to participate for free with booths dedicated at each event to local initiatives.
 In fact, we hope to partner with many of these groups to help develop the Market.
 We know the Market will be a venue to foster discussions in our community that will create growth, build new business, and provide an avenue for outreach and education.